zemisolsol/RE_M2_BTB/README.md

-# Reverse Engineering the Branch Target Buffer Organizations on Apple M2 #
+# Reverse Engineering Apple M2's BTB Organizations #

 ## How to Run ##